 Chronic fatigue is about more than just fatigue or getting sufficient rest.
 Left unchecked, chronic fatigue syndrome can leave a patient bedridden for days at a time.
 It is vital to know what will trigger an attack.
 Also, limit exertion levels to what you can handle in order to avoid flare-ups.

 Don’t mistake the name of the condition as meaning there is just one symptom.
 Chronic fatigue syndrome patients face a wide array of symptoms that are difficult to cope with.
 One of the worst is widespread pain, which also results in a misdiagnosis of fibromyalgia on occasion.
 Other debilitating symptoms can be cognitive difficulties, balance problems, and sleep disturbances.

 Getting a chronic fatigue syndrome diagnosis is a long process.
-Since there is no test for it, a physician will likely want to rule out a number of other conditions first.
+Since there is no test for it, a physician will rule out a number of other conditions first.
 If you don’t give up due to the time and expense involved in getting a diagnosis, you still face the risk of being misdiagnosed.
 In all, the Institute of Medicine believes that are about 2.5 million people who would be diagnosed with chronic fatigue syndrome in the US alone if they stick it out through the process and go to the right doctor.

 A person with chronic fatigue syndrome isn’t usually completely exhausted every single day.
 The condition goes through periods of remission, followed by symptomatic flare-ups.
 For some patients who have chronic fatigue in their earlier years, it is not unheard of for the condition to into such a long remission period that they think they are better.